colinta/Ashen/README.md

 quick applications that don't require opening a GUI.
 Plus, terminal apps are cool in an old-school kinda way.

-## About

-If you want to know more about the how and why of Ashen's application design, I encourage you to read about [Elm][] or [React][].
-In short, though, you write programs for Ashen by considering the *state* that is needed to render *views*.
-As an example let's consider an application that renders a list of "things".
+As a tutorial of Ashen, let's consider an application that fetches some content and renders them as a list.

 ### Browsing